Skip to content

 What is Medicare Part D in 2026, in plain English?

-Other IRA improvements continue: vaccines recommended by ACIP are covered at **$0**, and plan cost-sharing for covered insulin remains limited by federal rules. ([cms.gov](https://www.cms.gov/newsroom/fact-sheets/2026-medicare-advantage-part-d-rate-announcement))
+Other IRA improvements continue: vaccines recommended by ACIP are covered at $0, and plan cost-sharing for covered insulin remains capped by federal rules.

-If you delay enrollment without “creditable coverage,” a permanent **late enrollment penalty** may apply and is calculated using the national base beneficiary premium, which is $38.99 in 2026. ([medicare.gov](https://www.medicare.gov/health-drug-plans/part-d/basics/costs?utm_source=openai))
+If you delay enrollment without “creditable coverage,” a permanent late enrollment penalty may apply, calculated using the national base beneficiary premium CMS sets each year.

 How do formularies and prescription tiers work in 2026?